 You can boost your understanding of PC 503 charges with this article.
 Go over the specific definition of embezzlement with the Simmrin Law Group.
 You’ll be able to consider the penalties for a PC 503 conviction and potential legal defenses.

-Embezzlement: The Legal Definition in California
+The Legal Definition of Embezzlement in California

 - Be Entrusted to Care for the Property of Someone Else AND